MiguelMaytaLavalle/startblock/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+For installation guidance, please read the Appendix 8 in the thesis report.
 ## Micro:bit code
 Code for micro:bit can be found under directory /microbit_code Download the file and load it into your micro:bit.
 Make sure that you enable Bluetooth on the micro:bit.
 See these instructions on how to do it: https://support.microbit.org/support/solutions/articles/19000051025

 If you want to edit the source code.
 Please visit https://makecode.microbit.org and import the file into MakeCode.